mainoo-smith/DevSecOps_labs/modules/week-02/0_OVERVIEW.md

-# 📅 Week 2 — Linux & OS Essentials
+# 📅 Week 2 — Linux & OS Essentials (Beginner → Advanced)

 ## 🎯 What You'll Learn

-- Understand how operating systems manage processes, files, and users.
-- Get comfortable working with the Linux command line.
-- Learn core shell commands to navigate, edit, and manage servers.
-- Practice secure remote access using SSH.
+- Master Linux basics: files, users, permissions.
+- Use the CLI confidently for day-to-day tasks.
+- Secure SSH access with best practices.
+- **Advanced**:
+  - System monitoring & troubleshooting (`ps`, `top`, `htop`, `journalctl`).
+  - Automate tasks with cron.
-- Write simple shell scripts to automate tasks.
+  - Write reusable shell scripts with logging & error handling.
-- Cover basic networking to troubleshoot servers.
+  - Harden a Linux server (fail2ban, ufw, SSH configs).
+  - Audit users & processes for real-world compliance.

+---

 ## 🔍 5W1H

-- **Who**: Every DevOps, Cloud, and SysAdmin engineer.
-- **What**: Core OS concepts, shell, users, permissions.
-- **When**: Daily tasks — provisioning, debugging, containerizing.
+- **Who**: DevOps engineers, SysAdmins, SREs — anyone managing Linux systems.
+- **What**: OS-level control means you can fix or automate anything.
+- **When**: Every time you run apps, containers, or cloud VMs.
-- **Where**: Local dev machine, cloud VMs, containers, CI/CD runners.
+- **Where**: Local dev, cloud VMs, container base images, CI/CD runners.
-- **Why**: So you never get stuck when something breaks in production.
+- **Why**: Linux powers 90% of servers — production troubleshooting happens here.
-- **How**: Hands-on practice with a real VM.
+- **How**: Learn by doing real tasks with real config files.

+---

+## 🏗️ Real Project Context

+You’ll build and secure a base Linux server template:
+- This will be your **golden image** for cloud instances (Week 5).
+- You’ll use these skills to build Docker base images (Week 7).
+- You’ll automate these setups with Ansible/Terraform (Week 11).

+---

 ## 🗝️ Analogy

-Linux permissions are like office keycards:
+A Linux server is like the kitchen of your restaurant:
-- Files = rooms
+- Directories = pantries
-- Users = employees
+- Users = chefs
-- Groups = departments
-- Permissions = who has the right keycard to open which door.
+- Permissions = who can touch what ingredients
+- Logs = your CCTV & receipts
+- Hardening = locks on the doors & cameras

+---

 ## ✅ Outcomes

-- Spin up a secure VM
+By the end of this week:
-- Use SSH with keys, not passwords
+- SSH securely into servers with keys.
-- Manage users & permissions properly
+- Harden the OS against common attacks.
+- Use monitoring tools to troubleshoot real issues.
-- Automate basic tasks with shell scripts
+- Automate repeat tasks with cron & scripts.